 The Postdoctoral Fellowship at Cambridge Health Alliance is a full-time clinical fellowship.
 Cambridge Health Alliance is committed to providing excellent services in a changing healthcare environment, and Psychology Postdoctoral Fellows can be expected to play a role in these initiatives.
 A high level of supervision and didactic training is paired with a flexible work environment meant to introduce the trainee to a variety of roles in consultation, assessment and therapy.
 The Postdoctoral Fellow is eligible for appointment as a Clinical Fellow at the Harvard Medical School, which provides the appointee with access to university libraries, museums and other benefits.
 Fellowships are full time (generally about 40-50 hours), beginning on August 31.
 The Neuropsychology Fellowship is a two-year position.
 All other fellowships are guaranteed for one year; fellows in those positions may be invited to stay for a second year, subject to service needs and fellows' interests.
-Stipends are expected to be $31,250 per year.
+Stipends will be $41,000 per year.
 All fellows receive four weeks of vacation.
 Health insurance and other benefits are available to fellows as employees of Cambridge Health Alliance.

 How the Fellowship is Structured